1. The Desktop Pick and places Machine

 - Size range: 01005 – 50 mm

-As with any complex machine, there will be tradeoffs between capabilities and cost, various of which specifically point at the production accuracy and yield.
+As with any complex machine, there will be tradeoffs between capabilities and cost, various of which specifically point to production accuracy and yield.
 Then, we will address the next factors below:

 - Mechanical positioning methods